For me some days it starts before I even open my eyes. The alarm goes off and the first thoughts breaking through sound something like this:

 But we know that living with shame is not part of God’s plan for us.
 (Romans 8:1 NLT)

 So, we need to be realistic about the amount of time and energy we have to invest each day.
 And find the things that matter most to God and us.
 Where is He inviting us in?
 What opportunities is He placing before us?
 Asking not, “What should I be doing?”
 But instead giving ourselves permission to ask, “What are the possibilities set before me today?”
 Then choosing and doing those things that bring us joy.

 “Should” robs us of our joy.

-It’s no secret that the grown up life is full of responsibilities that simply must be handled every day.
-For instance, someone has to keep the littles clothed, fed, and out of harm’s way.
+It’s no secret that the grown-up life is full of responsibilities that simply must be handled every day.
 But when everything we do is motivated by what “should” be done, we miss out on something special.
 The sheer joy of doing something not because we “should” but because we actually want to.

 What desires has God placed in your heart?
 And what gifts, talents, and resources has He handed over so you can make those desires a reality?
 Nothing will bring more joy than living into the things God has designed you to do.
 So don’t miss the chance to do something unique, beautiful, and meaningful because you’ve buried yourself under a pile of “should.”

 Plus, when we focus only on what we should have done and failed to do, we can’t experience the full sense of accomplishment and satisfaction that come from all the things we did do well today.